Bandwidth Selection for Gaussian Kernel Ridge Regression via Jacobian Control: Experiments

-Experiments were performed on one synthetic and two real datasets: \begin{itemize} \item Synthetic Data: For $n$ observations, for $i\in [1,n]$, $x_i\sim\mathcal{U}[-5,5]$, $y_i=\sin(2\pi x_i)+\varepsilon_i$, where $\varepsilon_i\sim\mathcal{N}(0,0.1^2)$. \item 2D Temperature Data: The temperatures at 40 different French weather stations at 3 a.m., Jan 1st, 2020. \item 1D Temperature Data: The temperature at 248 different times in January 2020 at the weather station at Toulouse-Blagnac \end{itemize} The French temperature data was obtained from Météo France\footnote{Avalible at \url{https://donneespubliques.meteofrance.fr/donnees_libres/Txt/Synop/postesSynop.csv} (Etalab Open License)} and processed following the setup by \citet{vanwynsberge1999kriging}.
+In this section, we compare the four methods on the following data: \begin{itemize} \item 2D Temperature Data: The temperatures at 40 different French weather stations at 3 a.m., Jan 1st, 2020. \item 1D Temperature Data: The temperature at 248 different times in January 2020 at the weather station at Toulouse-Blagnac. \item Cauchy Synthetic Data: For $n$ observations, for $i\in [1,n]$, $x_i\sim\text{Cauchy}(0,3)$, $y_i=\sin(2\pi x_i)+\varepsilon_i$, where $\varepsilon_i\sim\mathcal{N}(0,0.2^2)$. \end{itemize} The French temperature data was obtained from Météo France\footnote{The data set is available at \url{https://donneespubliques.meteofrance.fr/donnees_libres/Txt/Synop/postesSynop.csv}} and processed following the setup by \citet{vanwynsberge1999kriging}.
+For the cross-validation, 100 logarithmically spaced values between $0.001$ and $l_{\max}$ were used.

-In all experiments the Jacobian based bandwidth was compared to 10-fold cross-validation with 100 logarithmically spaced values between $0.01$ and $l_{\max}$.
-We also included Silverman's rule of thumb, $\sigma=\left(\frac{4}{n(p+2)}\right)^{1/(p+4)}\cdot\hat{\sigma}$, where $\hat{\sigma}$ is the estimated standard deviation of the observations.
-Note however that Silverman's method is developed with KDE, rather than KRR, in mind and thus does not take $\lambda$ into account.
-We chose however to include it as a reference since, just like the Jacobian method, it is a computationally light, closed-form solution.
-To avoid singular matrices, a small regularization of $\lambda=10^{-3}$ was used, unless otherwise is stated.
-Each experiment required less than one minute on a laptop computer, but since we used multiple values of $n$, $\lambda$ and random seeds, we used a cluster with Intel Xeon Gold 6130 CPUs to run experiments in parallel.
+In Figure \ref{fig:bw_sim_demo}, we compare the approximate and true Jacobian norms as functions of the bandwidth.
+We see that the approximate norm captures the structure of the true norm quite well.
+In the absence of regularization, the minima of the two functions approximately agree.
+When regularization is added, the selected bandwidth, $\sigma_0$, is close to the elbow of both the approximate and true norms.

-Figures \ref{fig:french_1d} and \ref{fig:french_2d} show the results of jackknife resampling for the two temperature data sets.
-For each data set, the experiments were repeated $n$ times, omitting a different observations in each experiment.
+In Figures \ref{fig:french_2d} and \ref{fig:french_1d}, we provide the results of jackknife resampling for the two temperature data sets.
+For each data set, the experiments were repeated $n$ times, omitting a different observation in each experiment.
 For the 1D temperature data, half of the observations were set aside as reference data.
 Apart from plotting the jackknife mean and standard deviations of the prediction, we also state the mean and standard deviations of the selected bandwidths.
-In the 1D case, the Jacobian method and cross-validation perform very similarly.
-In the 2D case, when data are more scarce, the Jacobian method is more stable than cross-validation.
+Compared to the other methods, the Jacobian method tends to provide less extreme predictions and to be more stable in terms of selected bandwidth across the experiments.
+For the 1D data, the predictions provided by MML and Silverman’s method are admittedly the least extreme, but at the expense of failing to capture the dynamics of the data.